rjperez94/KNearestNeighbor/README.md

 1. Right click on your `Java Project` --> `Run As` --> `Java Application` --> `KNearestNeighbour`
 2. Program will ask for directory of where the text files are
 3. Choose `data` directory
-4. Program will look for "iris-training.txt", and "iris-test.txt" inside that chosen folder i.e. in `data` directory
+4. Program will look for `iris-training.txt`, and `iris-test.txt` inside that chosen folder i.e. in `data` directory

 ## Notes